infnada/SysOS/README.md

 SysOS started as a fun/test project and I realized that it can be a good tool to manage my GNU/Linux infrastructure.
 But finally I opted to do something which not require any Agent to **manage the whole infrastructure of a business**.

-The main purpose is the ability to **disaster recovery tasks, monitor, install and preconfigure any kind of service** like Apache, SMTP, LDAP... on a GNU/Linux system, and of course, manage the system itself; Firewall, IDS, PCI compliance...
+The main purpose is the ability to do **disaster recovery tasks, monitor, install and preconfigure any kind of service** like Apache, SMTP, LDAP... on a GNU/Linux system, and of course, manage the system itself; Firewall, IDS, PCI compliance...

 ## Requirements
-All tests are done with:
+All tests are done with nodejs >= 6.0 as backend on:
-- Windows 10 -> Git bash
+- Windows 10 -> Running over Git bash
 - Centos 7
 - Linux subsystem for Windows -> Ubuntu

+All infrastructure management test are done over:
+- Centos 7
 - vCenter 6.5
 - NetApp FAS2552 with ONTAP 9.1P10
 - NetApp FAS2220 with ONTAP 9.1P10

+As a client:
-- Right now Chrome is the only tested browser
+- Right now Chrome is the only tested browser but should work with latest versions of any browser.

 ## Installation